FiatAccompli/Civ6Mods/SettingsManager/README.md

 ([Steam workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=1632664596)).

 ### Compatibility
-This mod should be compatible with all other mods.
+This mod should be compatible with most other mods.
 However, as with any mod, unforeseen conflicts may occur.

 ### Disclaimer